omf2097/openomf/CONTRIBUTING.md

   important!

 For feature tickets, we are currently interested only in certain things (more detailed list below or in milestones view).
-Before contributing features, make sure to pop in to #omf channel on freenode and check if the feature is not yet being developed by someone!
+Before contributing features, make sure to check on discord if the feature is not yet being developed by someone!

 For current status, please see discussion page at https://github.com/omf2097/openomf/discussions/413 and our milestone pages for more details.